 One paradox emerged from the model of locomotive noise presented earlier.
 A large locomotive in a low throttle position develops less noise than a small locomotive in a high throttle position, even when the two develop the same horsepower.
 For example, a 3600-hp locomotive in throttle 4 generates 15 dB(A) less noise than a 2000-hp locomotive in throttle 8.
-Thus, a considerable noise reduction is achieved by using a 3600-hp engine to haul a train requiring only 2000 hp.
-Similarly, a 9 dB(A) reduction could be obtained by using four 3600-hp locomotives to pull a train that normally requires only two 3600-hp locomotives.
+Thus, a considerable noise reduction is achieved by using a 3600-hp engine to haul a train requiring only 2000-hp.
+Similarly, a 9 dB(A) reduction could be obtained by using four 3600-hp locomotives with lower throttle settings to pull a train that normally requires two 3600-hp locomotives, but which operate at high throttle settings.

-This noise reduction technique is considered to be highly impractical in general, since the extra haulage power required is enormous.
+This noise reduction technique is considered to be impractical in general, since the extra haulage power required is quite large.
 However, this method could be used in some situations such as switching operations.
 Locomotive engineers could use low throttle positions rather than "gunning" the engine in throttle 8.